Frequently Asked Questions

 - How much clinical experience is required?

 There are no set parameters for this.
 Although no clinical experience is required, it does show that you have been exposed to the medical field.
-The students in the Classes of 2017, 2018, and 2019 varied drastically.
+The students in recent classes varied drastically.
 Some that were selected had no experience, while others had over 10 years of clinical experience.

 - Are there other courses that are recommended in preparation for the PA Program Curriculum?